 Entry and stay for Ukrainian nationals

-Ukrainian citizens who hold a biometric passport do not require a visa to enter Germany for a short term stay.
-Their stay may last for up to 90 days.
+Ukrainian citizens who have a biometric passport do not require a visa to enter Germany for a short-term stay.
+Visa-free entry is only possible on first entry.
+They can then stay in Germany for up to 90 days.

 If a person wants to stay longer than 90 days, s/he may apply for an extension.
 The application has to be submitted at the locally responsible immigration authority (called “Ausländerbehörde”).